jamakyework/tau_weekend_project_4/readme.md

     [x] Create public/views/index.html
     [x] Text Input and Create Task button
     [x] display/outputDIV
-[] In output, need to reflect status of task and option to complete task or delete task (probably will need a drop down in output to allow users to select if task is complete, pending or delete task) (HOW? can do all need to figure out how to select each task... unique quality of tasks is ID)
+[x] In output, need to reflect status of task and option to complete task or delete task

 client.js
 =========